ADI 10-Q Quarterly Report May 3, 2025 | Alphaminr

 Note 9 – Inventories

-The Company’s effective tax rates for the three-month periods ended February 1, 2025 and February 3, 2024 were below the U.S. statutory tax rate of 21.0 %, due to lower statutory tax rates applicable to the Company’s operations in the foreign jurisdictions in which it earns income.
+The Company’s effective tax rates for the three- and six-month periods ended May 3, 2025 and May 4, 2024 were below the U.S. statutory tax rate of 21.0 %, due to lower statutory tax rates applicable to the Company’s operations in the foreign jurisdictions in which it earns income.

-The Company has numerous audits ongoing throughout the world including: an IRS income tax audit for the fiscal years ended October 30, 2021, November 2, 2019 and November 3, 2018; a pre-acquisition IRS income tax audit for Maxim Integrated Products, Inc.’s (Maxim) fiscal years ended June 27, 2015 through August 26, 2021; and various U.S. state and local audits and international audits, including an Irish corporate tax audit for the fiscal year ended November 2, 2019.
-The Company’s U.S. federal income tax returns prior to the fiscal year ended November 3, 2018 are no longer subject to examination, except for the applicable Maxim pre-acquisition fiscal years noted above.
+The Company has numerous audits ongoing throughout the world including: an IRS income tax audit for the fiscal years ended October 30, 2021 (fiscal 2021), November 2, 2019 (fiscal 2019) and November 3, 2018 (fiscal 2018); a pre-acquisition IRS income tax audit for Maxim Integrated Products, Inc.’s (Maxim) fiscal years ended June 27, 2015 through August 26, 2021; and various U.S. state and local audits and international audits, including Irish corporate tax audits for fiscal 2021.
+The Company’s U.S. federal income tax returns prior to fiscal 2018 are no longer subject to examination, except for the applicable Maxim pre-acquisition fiscal years noted above.

 Standards to Be Implemented